-Database Field Name ServiceNum

-Data Type TEXT Inclusion Optional

-Width 15 Domain A dialable number or dial string

-Examples 911, 18002221212

-Description service appropriate for the lo Number (ESN) in Legacy E9-1 Boundaries including PSAP; I Within the United States the ocation.
-This is n 1-1 systems.
-This Law; Fire; EMS; a Service Numbe rgency Service b igit keypad to reach the emergency of the same as an Emergency Service is field is used for all Emergency and others such as Poison Control.
-If for most emergency services is 9-1-1, coundaries that have a different number bison Control.
+Database Field Name ServiceNum Data Type TEXT Inclusion No Width 15 Domain A dialable number or dial string Examples 911, 18002221212 Description The numbers that would be dialed on a 12 digit keypad to reach the emergency service appropriate for the location.
+This is not the same as an Emergency Service Number (ESN) in Legacy E9-1-1 systems.
+This field is used for all Emergency Boundaries including PSAP; Law; Fire; EMS; and others such as Poison Control.
+Within the United States the Service Number for most emergency services is 9-1-1, however, there may be Emergency Service boundaries that have a different number that may be associated with them such as Poison Control.